dbmcclain/ForthRPL/README.md

 So why write Forth today?
 Because it teaches things about computer programming, much like Lisp and Scheme broaden your horizons.
 Forth is the only language that allows you to play with the Return Stack as readily as with the Data Stack.
 And it promotes a kind of threading simplification of code that is only possible using advanced control flow techniques that involve manipulating the contents of the Return Stack.
 This is halfway toward continuations in Scheme.

+Writing good code in Forth requires substantial thinking.
+I am most proficient in Lisp, and I can be massively productive with it.
+I cannot duplicate that productivity using Forth, even though I spent the better part of 20 years writing Forth.
+I can more easily read S-Expressions in Lisp, than I can read threaded code in Forth.
+And thinking about the most efficient, or most terse, statement of an algorithm in Forth takes 10x longer than in Lisp, for me.
+But going through the exercise in Forth, at least partway, imparts an appreciation and new insights about computer programming that I don't get from the insular environment provided by my Lisp system.

+So both Forth and Lisp could be called LFSP's, but they each have very different arenas of applicability.

 Where Lisp and Scheme have functional closures on offer, Forth has Return Stack manipulation, a zero address (stack) architecture, and interactive Assembly programming on offer.

 In this ForthRPL system, our Assembly language is Lisp.
 That's quite a powerful inversion!